 Great Squares (Piazze)Rome's squares are one of the main attractions of the Italian Capital, perhaps 'the core' of the city itself.

 In Piazza for meeting each other, to amuse, chat with friends, and for events or for the daily 'happy hour'.

-Piazza del Campidoglio (on the Capitol Hill) is the headquarter of the Italian Government; Piazza Venezia represents the 'heart of the city'; Piazza Navona displays the spectacular Baroque triumphant architecture; Piazza di Spagna is a masterpiece of the XVIII century with its famous Spanish steps and, last but not least, St Peter's Square is the majestic access to St Peter's Basilica, the centre of Christianity.
+Piazza del Campidoglio (on the Capitol Hill) houses the city council; Piazza Venezia represents the 'heart of the city'; Piazza Navona displays the spectacular Baroque triumphant architecture; Piazza di Spagna is a masterpiece of the XVIII century with its famous Spanish steps and, last but not least, St Peter's Square is the majestic access to St Peter's Basilica, the centre of Christianity.
 St Peter's Basilica - the world's largest basilica of Christianity; St John in Lateran (San Giovanni Laterano) - former seat of the bishop’s residence and the most ancient church in the world, Santa Maria Maggiore...

 Ancient Rome sights

 The hugest structure of its type in the ancient Rome, the elliptical-shaped Colosseum, took about ten years to build.
-The centre of ancient Rome entertainment, where the gladiatorial and animal combats were held, surely the top tourist attraction in Rome.
+The centre of ancient Rome entertainment, where the gladiatorial and animal combats were held, but contrarily to popular belief, it was not the place where Christians were put to death.
+Surely the top tourist attraction in Rome.